 Each actuarial valuation considers all prior differences between actual and assumed experience in each risk area and adjusts the contribution rates as needed.
 GRS performed an experience study of MSRPS for the period 2014-2018 after completion of the June 30, 2018 valuation.
 Assumptions from the experience study including investment return, inflation, COLA increases, mortality rates, retirement rates, withdrawal rates, disability rates, and rates of salary increase were adopted by the Board for first use in the June 30, 2019 valuation.
 New economic assumptions (investment return, inflation, wage inflation, and COLA increases) were adopted by the Board for the June 30, 2021 valuation.
-In conjunction with the change in economic assumptions, the Board adopted a change to recognize 40% of the investment gain from FY 2021, rather than the 20% normally recognized, in the determination of the actuarial value of assets as of June 30, 2021, in order to partially offset the increase in the unfunded actuarial accrued liability from the economic assumption changes.
-It is our opinion that the actuarial assumptions used for the valuation are reasonable.
+It is our opinion that the actuarial assumptions used for this valuation are reasonable.